 Dr. Emily Weinstein

 Dr. Emily Weinstein is a social scientist who has spent over a decade researching the ways today’s technologies are shaping and reshaping adolescents’ lives.
 Her work chases answers to questions like: What is like for teens to grow up with social media?
 How does radical connectivity matter for social, emotional, and civic development?
-She is currently a research director at Project Zero at Harvard Graduate School of Education, where she and Carrie James lead a suite of projects about digital dilemmas and digital well-being.
+She is currently a Principal Investigator and research director at Project Zero at Harvard Graduate School of Education, where she and Carrie James lead a suite of projects about digital dilemmas and digital well-being.
 She is also a lecturer at Harvard GSE and teaches T510A: Digital Dilemmas.

 Weinstein is an expert on adolescent psychology and a thoughtful methodologist.
 She has a deep commitment to reframing conversations about teens and technology in ways that put young people’s voices alongside existing evidence.
 Weinstein is also a longtime collaborator of Common Sense Media, translating research insights for their award-winning Digital Citizenship curriculum.
 Insights from her research and perspectives have appeared in places like Tech Crunch, The Boston Globe, The Atlantic, and Time Magazine.